NordicSemiconductor/asset-tracker-cloud-docs/docs/app/Index.rst

 To learn more about customizing the Cat Tracker web application, see the `Getting started guide on Create React App <https://create-react-app.dev/docs/getting-started/>`_.

+The web application offers the following features:

+* Registering the user

+  * Includes password recovery

+* Listing of asset trackers
+* Viewing of asset trackers

+  * Current and historical device data

+    * GPS location
+    * Battery voltage
+    * Accelerometer

+  * Configuring the asset tracker

+    * Update configuration
+    * Sensor threshold

+* Managing the asset trackers

+  * Deleting the asset tracker
+  * Upgrading the firmware

 .. toctree::
    :titlesonly:
    :caption: Subpages: